 Often, someone who falls overboard has been rescued successfully because they stayed calm and carefully followed the rescuers’ instructions.

 If you’ve heard about the MOB story of a man on a tour boat in the Indian Ocean, you’ll know how long a man can survive if he just stayed calm and hopeful.
 This man overboard stayed afloat in the Indian water for roughly 29 hours straight!
 He withstood dehydration, sea creatures, deliriums, and storms!

 To stay planted on board and enjoy your cruise, you must avoid the following:

 You are not Rose or Jack.
-Do not copy that famous scene from Titanic movie and have some selfies.
-If you simply must do this, you’ll put yourself at risk of falling overboard.
+Do not copy that famous scene from the Titanic movie and have some selfies.
+If you must do this, you’ll put yourself at risk of falling overboard.

 When you drunk too much, stay away from the edge of the boat.
 If you are dizzy, lie down until you are sober and have collected your wits.

 - Stay inside during foul weather.

 When your ship gets caught in bad weather, stay inside your cabin and do not go outside.
 The deck will be slippery, and the harsh wind might blow you away.

 You might have a date on your tour boat and want to wear high heels.
 That’s fine…. on dry land.
 It is best to wear boat shoes that are ready for wet and dry floors.